ebuchman/blog/content/posts/uoa.md

 altogether, and instead to have a pattern of reciprocol obligations.
 I owe you, and later, you will owe me.
 Then we'll be able to net.

-This isn't barter, since invoices are being issued and settled in a Unit of Account.
+This isn't barter, since it's not synchronous.
+Invoices are being issued and settled in a Unit of Account.
 We might call it countertrade on credit, since both sides make reference to a common unit of account and payment may be deferred, but no generally accepted medium of exchange need come into existence at all, because opposing payments are simply set-off against eachother.
 Value is instead